 We have evidence, again from EFG Bank's compliance, of transfers from PDVSA's Banco Espirito Santo's account into Violet' EFG Bank's account 584684, totalling $1 billion between 21 March and 11 April 2012.

-We have evidence of bribe payments made into different shells ultimately controlled by Betancourt (Minenven, Delphi, Julotti, Zoletto, Imminvest, IPC Investments, Vecon, and Sinfin).
-These got around $70 million from Violet into accounts held in Bank Frey, Compagnie Bancaire Helvetique, HSBC, and Julius Baer, between March-April 2012.
+We have evidence of bribe payments made into different shells ultimately controlled by Betancourt (Calandra Business, Banstead Assets, Minenven, Delphi, Julotti, Zoletto, Imminvest, IPC Investments, Vecon, and Sinfin).
+These got around $80 million from Violet into accounts held in Bank Frey, Compagnie Bancaire Helvetique, HSBC, and Julius Baer, between March 2012 - March 2013.

 We have registry documents from Barbados, showing that Betancourt, Francisco Convit and Pedro Trebbau are Minenven's company directors.

-We have Compagnie Bancaire Helvetique's documents that link Betancourt & co, the Obertos, and Danilo Diazgranados to the scheme.
+We have Compagnie Bancaire Helvetique's documents that link Betancourt & co, the Obertos, Alessandra Gherardi (Charles Henry de Beaumont's wife) and Danilo Diazgranados to the scheme.

 We have EFG Bank's documents that link Betancourt & co, and the Obertos, to the scheme.

-We have evidence from EFG Bank linking the Obertos to Pedro Binnagia, charged in another $1.2 billion money laundering case, which also involved Francisco Convit (partner of Betancourt).
+We have evidence from EFG Bank linking the Obertos (Violet) to Pedro Binnagia, charged in another $1.2 billion money laundering case (Money Flight), which also involved Francisco Convit (partner of Betancourt).

 We have a letter, dated 15 May 2012, whereby Violet undertakes to honour 4% commission agreed in contract between Villalobos and Atlantic, and commits to make a "series of payments" starting in May 2012, into Vamshore Enterprises Ltd's (shell controlled by Villalobos) account number 0006 0008 2712 0054 6984 at Banca Privada d'Andorra, for services rendered by Villalobos to Atlantic in getting PDVSA to approve money laudering deal.